-Rummaging through my old papers recently, I came upon a letter I wrote over 50 years ago.
+Rummaging through my old papers, I came upon a letter I wrote over 60 years ago.
 The letterhead read Admiral Hotel, Washington DC, and the letter was addressed to my parents back home, in Mansehra, Pakistan.
 Reading it evoked both nostalgia and amusement, as old letters usually do, and I found myself reminiscing about the day I landed in the US as a young student.

 My long journey had started on a cold December night with a train ride from Peshawar to Karachi and then by an Air France flight to New York via Paris, and an onward domestic flight to Washington, DC.

 Arriving in DC, I checked in at the Admiral Hotel where I was put up by my sponsors.
-It was a modest hotel, in the hindsight, but back then it looked luxurious to me.
+In the hindsight, it was a modest hotel, but back then it looked luxurious to me.

 Arriving in Washington DC, my immediate concern was to inform my parents back home that I had reached safely.
-A letter was the only practical and affordable means of communication in those days.
-Much as it might sound unbelievable today, there wasn’t even a direct dialing phone service between the US and Pakistan.
-Besides, there were no phones at the other end in Mansehra, except one at the local post office.
+A letter was the only practical and affordable means of communication.
+Unbelievable as it may sound today in the world of the Internet, there wasn’t direct dialing phone service between the US and Pakistan.
+You had to go through an operator.
+But there were no phones at the other end in Mansehra, except one at the local post office.

-Sending a telegram would be costly and a hassle for someone who had just landed in a foreign land and hardly knew his whereabouts.
+Sending a telegram would be costly and a hassle for someone who had just landed in a foreign land and didn’t know his whereabouts.
 Also, a telegram would raise an unnecessary alarm at the receiving end because telegrams those days were generally assumed to bear bad news.

 So, I sat down at night to write a long letter to my parents informing them that I had reached the US safely and describing, among other things, how luxurious my hotel was.
-That my room had a carpet, a sofa chair and a TV (it was a black-and-white TV, and when I turned it on, a black singer was singing, “Smoke gets in your eyes …” I still remember the lines).
-And that, in spite of the cold weather and snow outside, the hotel was warm and cozy inside.
-And, the wonder of wonders ! my room had an attached bathroom with running hot and cold water.
+That my room had a carpet, a sofa chair and a TV (it was a black-and-white TV, and when I turned it on, a black singer was singing, “Smoke gets in your eyes …” ).
+That, in spite of the cold weather and snow outside, the hotel was warm and cozy inside.
+And, the wonder of wonders! my room had an attached bathroom with running hot and cold water.

-Equipped with this much knowledge of the world — and hotels — I landed at the Admiral Hotel, Washington DC.
+Equipped with this much knowledge of the world — and hotels — I had landed at the Admiral Hotel.